-The following 2 methods will only result in a rough estimate that the Applicant then must adjust, based on whatever additional experience and knowledge they have of the conditions:
+The following two methods will only result in a rough estimate that the Applicant then must adjust, based on whatever additional experience and knowledge they have of the conditions:

 - PetSmart Charities Pet Estimation Formula: This formula calls for simply taking the human population in the target area and dividing by 15.
-However, the "divide by 15" is only a starting point, not an end point.
+However, "Divide by 15" is only a starting point, not an end point.
 The size of free-roaming cat populations may vary according to local conditions.
 For example, in dense urban areas or areas where prior TNR work took place, there will be fewer cats per capita and so you will want to take the estimate and reduce it down.
 Conversely if the target area is largely rural, the estimate should be increased.
-How much of a decrease or increase is up to the Applicant and their knowledge of the conditions. - Million Cat Challenge Pet Estimation Tool: This tool uses population data, along with shelter intake and euthanasia data to estimate feral cat numbers.
-The Outdoor Cat Population Calculator has been slightly modified for this Program and should be accessed on the Program webpage.
-As with the "Divide by 15" this can only give a rough estimate and does not take into account local conditions.
+How much of a decrease or increase is up to the Applicant and their knowledge of the conditions. - Million Cat Challenge Pet Estimation Tool: This tool uses population data, along with shelter intake and euthanasia data to estimate feral cat numbers: Outdoor Cat Population Calculator (this link will download an Excel file).
+As with "Divide by 15" this can only give a rough estimate and does not take local conditions into account.
 The Applicant should take this number and then adjust up or down depending on their knowledge of the conditions of the target area.

-The number assessment and adjustments to that starting number is often helped through outreach in the target area and gaining a comprehensive understanding of the cats in the target area may require some outreach in advance of submitting an application.
-Support from caretakers of existing colonies is critical, and Applicants should reach out to caretakers to ensure they are agreeable to 1) engaging in the process, 2) providing you with colony data, and 3) allowing trapping and follow-up if funding is approved.
+The number assessment and adjustments to that starting number is often helped through outreach in the target area, and gaining a comprehensive understanding of the cats in the target area may require some outreach in advance of submitting an application.
+Support from caretakers of existing colonies is critical, and Applicants should reach out to caretakers to ensure they are agreeable to: 1) engaging in the process, 2) providing you with colony data, and 3) allowing trapping and follow-up if funding is approved.
 You will be unable to alter a substantial percentage of the cats in the target area if you do not know the location of, or have access to, the cats.